Megaparsec tutorial

 branch (we “backtrack” the state when the first branch fails).

-To illustrate, let us see the definition of Alternative
+To illustrate, let us see the definition of Alternative for ReaderT:

 instance Alternative m => Alternative (ReaderT r m) where